vromao/angular-studies/README.md

-# MyFirstApp - Angular 10
+# Studying - Angular 10
 App to save, study and check code from a course from Udemy that I'm doing

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1.